 It’s almost been a year since the world’s first “artificial pancreas,” Medtronic’s MiniMed® 670G System has been commercially available.
-The device is the only approved insulin pump that automatically delivers basal insulin to control blood glucose levels in the world.
+The device is the only approved insulin pump in the world that automatically delivers basal insulin to control blood glucose levels.

-We review the MiniMed® 670G system with renown diabetes expert, Dr. David Klonoff, medical director of the Diabetes Research Institute, Mills-Peninsula Medical Center in San Mateo, Calif., to learn more about the device.
-Here’s what we found out:
+We reviewed the MiniMed® 670G system with renown diabetes expert, Dr. David Klonoff, medical director of the Diabetes Research Institute, Mills-Peninsula Medical Center in San Mateo, Calif., to learn more about the device.
+Here’s what we found out.

 How does it work?

-The main features of the 670G system are three components manufactured by Medtronic: These include a CGM, a pump, and a dedicated algorithm that sets a target glucose level of 120 mg/dl, almost all of the time.
-The device features the company’s most advanced algorithm – SmartGuard(TM) HCL – the latest innovation in Medtronic’s phased approach toward developing a fully automated, closed-loop system, according to the company press release.
+The main features of the 670G system include three components manufactured by Medtronic: a CGM, a pump and a dedicated algorithm that sets a target glucose level of 120 mg/dl, almost all of the time.
+The device features the company’s most advanced algorithm — SmartGuard(TM) HCL — the latest innovation in Medtronic’s phased approach toward developing a fully automated, closed-loop system, according to the company press release.

 “It is a unique product that can deliver hybrid closed-loop control to manage diabetes,” Klonoff says, “this degree control of glucose levels between meals is a breakthrough in treating diabetes.”